shiv2196/Getting-Cleaning-Data/README.md

 ### 12. Then, a second tidy dataset (SecTidySet) was created to calculate the average of each variable of each subject (SubjectID) and each activity (ActivityID).
 It was done by using 'aggregate()'

-### 13. Finally a text file ???TidySet.txt' was created by using write.table() in which the 'SecTidySet' dataset was written.
+### 13. Finally a text file 'TidySet.txt' was created by using write.table() in which the 'SecTidySet' dataset was written.

 ##****************************************************************************************************